-Each project is run by a Project Leader, who produces a summary of fixed-price projects that allows analysis of the stage of completion on the projects and possible deviations from the initial estimates.
+Each project is run by a Project Leader, who produces a summary of fixed-price projects that allows analysis of work in progress and possible deviations from the initial estimates.

 All project follow-up files are monitored by the Technical Department.
-A summary of program report and of deviations is prepared at Group level, on an operation by operation basis.
+A summary of the state of progress and of deviations is prepared at Group level, on an operation by operation basis.

-All delays (on-site projects) must be immediately recorded.
-All gains (advances on the initial estimates) are deferred at the end of the project.
+All delays (on-site projects) must be immediately attributed.
+All gains (advances on the initial estimates) are attributed at the end of the project.